blackshadev/littledev-nl/content/blog/posts/2015-01-03-searching-made-easy.md

 ---
 title: Searching made easy
 description: >-
   Search problems are one of those problems that every programmer will encounter at least once in his or her life.
 An important note is that this post will explain search problems, but these are not “how to lookup relative hits in multiple texts” but more “given a map, what is the best route from A to B”.
 I will discuss search problems in general, Astar and other search algorithms.
 date: '2015-01-03T16:31:00+01:00'
+tags: 'Technical, Programming'
 ---

 ## Problem description